Our Verdict

 Sunshade

 The Navigator has smaller individual canopies for each seat that lock open and can ratchet forward to block the lower sun or the wind.
-Both shades have a medium size mesh peek-a-boo window with a hook and loop closure cover.
+Both shades have a medium-sized mesh peek-a-boo window with a hook-and-loop closure cover.
 The two canopies are better than those on other Baby Trend joggers, but the smaller size is disappointing.
 When fully open and upright, the canopies only provide partial protection from the sun and do not cover the knee, unlike the giant canopies on some of the competition.

 Quality